DeeboyEdx/FreeFileSync-PS-Function/README.md

 # FreeFileSync PowerShell Function
- A PS wrapper for the open source file sync software FreeFileSync that allows a user to perform sync actions from PowerShell.
-This is **only for the Windows** platform.
+ A PowerShell wrapper for the open source file sync software FreeFileSync which brings the ability to synchronize files between two or more paths to PowerShell.
+This is **only for the Windows platform**.
 I made this because I wanted to be able to...
  - Run multiple sync jobs in series[^3]
  - Execute jobs programmatically from PowerShell
- - and potentially run it hidden but having the ability to see the results summary easily.[^4]
+ - and potentially run it minimized but still retain the ability to see a results summary easily.[^4]

 # Setup